cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 #### spherical light

-The **point light source** in v2.x is adjusted to **spherical light** in v3.0, and there are many ready-made functions, which need to be added to the header file `cc-forward-light.chunk` when using it.
+The **point light source** in v2.x is adjusted to **spherical light** in v3.0, and there are many ready-made functions, which need to be added to the header file `cc-forward-light.chunk` when using them.

 | Name | Type | Info |
 |:------ | :------ | :----- |